 nation of boy bands and Euros is 17 for all persuasions.

 was brought up is open for guided tours.
 It's now owned by an American College

 and they've restored ground and first floors to their former Victorian glory.

-spoon.
-This area is a particular boon for veggie queens, with bustling Cornucopia
+a particular boon for veggie queens, with bustling Cornucopia

 'unpolished' - pretensions barred.
 It gets particularly cruisy and men-only on a

 Saturday, with its infamous mirror urinals where all can see all and often do.